 The AIOps Checklist

-🡪 Gather logs, metrics, and events from multiple sources.
-Data – events, metrics, text strings, wire – is scattered everywhere, in the cloud, on-premise, and in-between.
+Gather logs, metrics, and events from multiple sources.
+Machine data – events, metrics, text strings, wire – is scattered everywhere, in the cloud, on-premise, and in-between.
 Full-stack visibility is key for analysts to understand what’s happening in these complex environments.
 Pick a vendor-agnostic platform that plays well with everyone else in your data ecosystem.

 AIOps: Transforming Customer Experiences